simple-crypto/SMAesH-challenge/website/src/target_simulation.md

 and to recover the values that interest us.
 This solution avoids the need to write specific code for each targeted signal (which is time consuming and can lead to errors).
 The verime tool has been specifically developped for this purpose.
-IN the following sections, we explain how the latter is used for the demo submission provided.
+In the following sections, we explain how the latter is used for the demo submission provided.

 ## Identification of useful signals
 For the demo attack, we consider that an adversary wants to perform a template